wp-plugins/easy-ftp-upload/readme.txt

 server="domain.com"
 the domain of your ftp server

-ftp_user_name="username@domain.com"
+ftp_user_name="username@domain.com" OR ftp_user_name="username"
-the username for the ftp account chosen for this purpose
+the username for the ftp account chosen for this purpose - some servers require the "@domain.com" while others don't

 ftp_user_pass="password"
 the password for this specific account